miltoncandelero/0xF00D/_posts/2019-10-26-spicy-honey-pork-ribs.md

 10. When it's done, turn the oven off, cut the ribs into individual ribs and roll them in the remaining sauce.
 Return to the oven for 5 more minutes to allow for a bit of cooling and thickening of the glaze.

 There you go, spicy honey ribs.

-One way trip to chocolate induced alucinations coming right up!